Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

 I am a first year Ph.D. student at MIT Economics.
-My main research themes are Macroeconomics and Inequality.
-I work on a broad array of topics which overlap with Labor Economics, Public Economics, and International Economics.
+My main research focuses on Macroeconomics and Labor Economics.
+I also work on a broad array of topics which overlap with Public Economics and International Economics.